 How black tea is made

-The production process plays a central role in the quality of black tea.
+The production process plays a key role in the quality of the final cup.

-Other methods exist that are faster and less costly, collectively known as CTC.
-Black teas produced this way are generally more affordable, but can disappoint on the palate.
+Other methods exist that are faster and less costly, known as CTC.
+Black teas produced this way are certainly more affordable, but they often disappoint on the palate.

 Traditional oxidation of black tea

-When Chinese producers speak of fermenting black tea, they are referring to something quite different from Western usage.
+When the Chinese speak of fermenting black tea, they mean something quite different from the Western understanding.

-The black tea we drink in the West is green tea whose leaves have undergone oxidation.
-True fermentation applies only to very specific teas: Pu-erh, for instance, is a fermented tea.
+The black tea we drink in the West is essentially a green tea whose leaves have undergone oxidation.
+True fermentation applies only to very specific teas.
+Pu-erh, for instance, is a genuinely fermented tea.

-Tea leaves begin to oxidise from the moment they are picked, but several distinct steps are needed to reach the desired level of oxidation:
+It is worth noting that tea leaves begin to oxidise from the moment they are picked, right through to the fixing stage.
+Several steps are involved in producing a tea with the desired level of oxidation:

 - withering;